Lyn Paul website logo. Lyn Paul website banner.

 Show Jumping: David Broome wins the World Championship riding Beethoven.

-Motor Sport: Barry Sheene wins the British 750cc motor cycle title.
+Motor Racing: Barry Sheene wins the British 750cc motor cycle title.

 Page-turners